Virginia Personal Injury Law and Settlements

 Damages Available in Virginia Personal Injury Cases

 Under Virginia law, anyone physically injured by the negligent or reckless conduct of another person or entity is entitled to hold that person financially responsible for the “damages” caused by the injuries.
 Damages are intended to make the plaintiff whole by restoring them to their position before the injuries.
-In Virginia, personal injury plaintiffs are entitled to 3 different categories of damages:
+In Virginia, personal injury plaintiffs are entitled to three different categories of damages:

 • Medical Expenses: Virginia accident victims are entitled to compensation for the full cost of all medical care and treatment for the injuries caused by the defendant’s negligence.
 The plaintiff is entitled to recover the full cost as long as the treatment is medically necessary and reasonable.
 This includes the cost of future medical treatment that may be required down the road.’